Code-Cecilia/BotMan.py-legacy/README.md

 When you get it, set the value of `rsa_api_key` to the API key you recieved.

+# Getting the currency API key from ExchangeRatesAPI

+ExchangeRatesAPI is what this bot uses for working with currency.
+You can get an API key [Here](https://exchangeratesapi.io/).

+When you get the API key, copy and paste it into the `currency_api_key` entry in the `config.json` file.

 A properly set-up config.json looks something like this

 ```json